anilakdeniz1/SummarizeOpportunityAmounts/SummarizeOpportunityAmounts/README.md

-This feature calculates amount of related opportunities of accounts and sends email to their primary contacts.
+This feature calculates the number of related opportunities for accounts and automatically sends an email that includes a data table to their primary contacts.

 -Scheduler-